JaviSoto/copilot-money-cli/README.md

 - `copilot auth status` — show whether an auth token is configured and whether it works (no secret output).
 - `copilot auth set-token` — securely store a token (prompts with hidden input).
-- `copilot auth login` — obtain and store a token.
+- `copilot auth login` — obtain and store a token (uses optional Python+Playwright helper; otherwise prompts for manual token paste).
   - `--mode interactive` (default): opens a browser window and waits.
   - `--mode email-link`: SSH-friendly; you paste the sign-in link back (hidden input).
   - `--mode credentials`: uses `--secrets-file` (not recommended).